gristlabs/grist-widget/README.md

 # grist-widget
 A repository of grist custom widgets that have no back-end requirements.

 # Building

-To recreate manifest.json file used by Grist use
+To recreate manifest.json file used by Grist use:

 ```bash
 yarn run build